w-omar-64/Indeed_Job_Scraper_2025/README.md

 - Ensure the WebDriver path is correctly configured in the script.

 ### **2. Define Job Search Parameters**
-- Modify search keywords, and location.
+- Modify search keywords and location.

 ### **3. Scrape Job Data**
 - The script will visit **Indeed**, search for jobs, and extract details such as: